neilharia7/College-Notes/Artificial Intelligence/Artificial Intelligence Part I.md

 **Nearly Tree-structured CSPs**

 * Conditioning: instantiate a variable, prune its neighbor's domains
-  * TODO
+* TODO update
-  * q
+* Cutset conditioning: A technique that involves removing a subset of variables from the graph to make it tree-structured.
+The removed variables are called a cutset.
+The remaining variables are then instantiated in all possible ways, and the domains of the remaining variables are pruned.
+Finally, the resulting tree-structured CSP is solved.

 #### Local Search
 *	**Complete-State Formulation:**